 When they’re old enough, talk to them about persuasive design.
 We all have a basic need for autonomy; no one wants to feel like they are being manipulated or that they are not in control of their own time.
 If you present the facts to them in a way that lets them draw their own conclusions, they’ll be more likely to do what’s in their own best interest than if it seems like they “have” to do it because “you told them so”.

-Does your child struggle with focus or attention at school?
-Check out our free ebook.
+Does your child struggle to pay attention and stay on-task?
+Check out our free ebook for ideas to boost focus.